OWASP/owasp-mastg/Document/0x05d-Testing-Data-Storage.md

 #### Remediation

 Ensure logging statements are removed from the production release, as logs may be interrogated or readable by other applications.
 Tools like **[ProGuard][45476f61]**, which is already included in Android Studio or **[DexGuard][7bd6e70d]** can be used to strip out logging portions in the code when preparing the production release.
-For example, to remove logging calls within an android application, simply add the following option in the _proguard-project.txt_ configuration file of ProGuard:
+For example, to remove logging calls within an Android application, simply add the following option in the _proguard-project.txt_ configuration file of ProGuard:

 ```java
 -assumenosideeffects class android.util.Log